CHEAP WAYS TO IMPROVE YOUR CAT RESCUE

 - Be creative when trying to find a home long-stay cats.
 Make their names more eye catching such as Sam Purralot, King Jim, Queen Tilly, or Sizzling Susie.
 Have events like Black and White Cat tuxedo day, Black Cat Chic Tea party.
 Decorate the cage of a cat that is being overlooked with bows.
 Put this on the answering machine ‘ “Hi, the humans are all busy but my name is Sam.
 I’m a disabled black and white cat who needs a home.
 Please leave a message…” Do a shelter blog with photos, Facebook page, Events on Facebook page, Twitter, Youtube, etc.

-– With thanks to Laura Borromeo, rescue behaviourist in Milan and Julie Bedford of the Blue Cross.
+– With thanks to many helpers and Julie Bedford of the Blue Cross.

 Bollen, K., (2013), ‘Stress Reduction and Enrichment for Shelter Cats,’ ASPCA.
 Available at: ASPCApro.org.
 Accessed August 15 2013.